michiya/azure-storage-logging/README.rst

 The module **azure_storage_logging.handlers** in the package contains the following logging handler classes.
-Each of them uses a different type of Windows Azure Storage to send its output to.
+Each of them uses a different type of Microsoft Azure Storage to send its output to.
 They all are subclasses of the standard Python logging handler classes, so you can make use of them in the standard ways of Python logging configuration.